freshie/bedrock-cross-partition-inferencing/README.md

 ## 🤝 **Contributing**

+Want to contribute?
+Check out our [Contributing Guide](CONTRIBUTING.md)!

 We follow a structured branching strategy for development.
 Please see our [Branching Strategy](BRANCHING_STRATEGY.md) for detailed workflow information.

 **Quick Start:**